 was issued.
 Appeals must provide substantial evidence that the violation in

 question did not occur or was due to unavoidable circumstances.

 Any citation may be appealed.
 However, the following

 circumstances are not valid and will not be accepted:

 Ignorance of university parking regulations is not a valid basis for an appeal for students, faculty, and staff.
 Purchase of a permit is an acknowledgement that you understand and agree to abide by UWL parking policies.

 Residence hall lots provide permit parking only to resident students and designated staff.
 Permit holders must park in their assigned lot.
 Parking regulations are enforced 24 hours a day, 7 days a week.
 Parking without a designated residence hall permit is not allowed in any resident lot, even when the university is not in session, unless prior arrangements are made with Parking and Transportation Services.

 Guests are required to obtain visitor permits and may not park in resident lots.
 Limited overnight parking is offered in commuter lots based on availability.

-Special events on campus (including weekends) may require a parking permit.
+and Transportation Services.
+Special events may require a parking permit.

 Motorcycles and mopeds require permits and may park only in designated areas as identified on the campus map.
 Motorcycles and mopeds may not park on lawns, sidewalks, or other areas that are not otherwise designated, including bicycle racks.